isomerpages/mlaw-rop/_information-for-pawnbrokers/0-information-for-pawnbrokers.md

 i) Apply to the Accounting & Corporate Regulatory Authority (ACRA) for the incorporation and registration of your proposed pawnshop as a company;

-ii) Thereafter, submit your application online HERE.
+ii) Thereafter, submit your application online [HERE](https://licence1.business.gov.sg/){:target="_blank"}.
 Please note that a non-refundable application fee of $800.00/- will be collected when the application is submitted;

 iii) If you are incorporating a company for the pawnbroking business, please ensure that the following object clauses are incorporated in the Memorandum of Association of the company: